diederikh/Cocoamon-blog/_posts/2015-02-03-constants-in-swift.markdown

-# Constants in Swift Hello
+---
+layout: post
+title: "Constants in Swift"
+date: 2015-02-03 18:10
+comments: false
+published: true
+tags: swift
+---

-With Objective-C, a common way to define constants you use in your classes -- reuse identifiers, storyboard seque identifier, etc. is to do something like this:
+With Objective-C, a common way to define constants you use in your classes -- reuse identifiers, storyboard segue identifier, etc. is to do something like this:

 ``` objective_c
 @import "ABCThingsTableViewController.h"